-The RF signal-based UAV recognition is a promising method to recognize UAV types, which is attributed to the following advantages.
-Compared with the radar and light detection, it is environmental friendly, since passive monitoring does not cause electromagnetic interference to the wireless environments and is low energy consumption.
-Compared with the vision and acoustic detection, it is environmentally robust, since it is insensitive to obstacles, non line-of-sight (NLoS) propagation conditions and the atmospheric sounds.
+The radio frequency (RF) signal-based UAV recognition is a promising method to recognize UAV types, which is attributed to the following advantages.
+Compared with the radar and light detection, it is environmental friendly, since passive monitoring does not cause electromagnetic interference to the wireless environments and has low energy consumption.
+Compared with the vision and acoustic detection, it is environmentally robust, since it is insensitive to obstacles, non line-of-sight (NLoS) propagation conditions and the atmospheric sounds~\cite{rahman2024comprehensive}.
 The recognition performance is irrelevant to the size of the UAV, which makes it possible to identify even very covert illegal activities.
-The underlying principle of the RF signal-based UAV recognition is that different type of UAVs have different spectrum features in raw RF signals, such as the duty ratio, modulation pattern, which is regarded as an intrinsic signature of the UAV type.
-Figure \ref{fig_TFS} is a schematic diagram of the UAV RF signal of the popular DJI Phantom 4 Pro.
-The red matrix part is the main part of the UAV RF signal.
-The large rectangle is the video transmission signal (VTS), which carries the video stream from the UAV's camera.
-The small matrix is the control signal, which carries flight commands and logs.
+The underlying principle of the RF signal-based UAV recognition is that different types of UAVs have different spectrum features in raw RF signals, such as the duty ratio, modulation pattern, which is regarded as an intrinsic signature of the UAV type.
+Figure~\ref{fig_TFS} shows a schematic diagram of the UAV RF signal of the popular DJI Phantom 4 Pro.
+The large red rectangle represents the video transmission signal (VTS), which carries the UAV’s camera video stream.
+The small red rectangle represents the control signal, which carries flight commands and logs.